-differently than do attorneys.
-These matters of role and expertise are central to the process of problem solving as well as the process of policy making.
-While policy aspects of a task are more the bailiwick of the administrator and the legal aspects more the bailiwick of the lawyer, the professional expertise of each comes together in the policy-making process.
-In this sense, policy making is a joint project, a teamwork effort.
-The policy choices suggested by the administrators may implicate legal issues, and different policy choices may implicate different legal issues; legal requirements, in turn, will affect the viability of various policy choices.
-10
+It is critically important for institutional administrators and counsel to focus on this vital interrelationship between law and policy whenever they are addressing particular problems, reviewing existing institutional policies, or creating new policies.
+In these settings, with most problems and policies, the two foundational questions to ask are, "What are the institutional policy or public policy issues presented?" and "What are the legal issues presented?"
+The two sets of issues often overlap and intertwine.
+Administrators and counsel may study both sets of issues; neither area is reserved exclusively for the cognitive processes of one profession to the exclusion of the other.
+Yet lawyers may appropriately think about and react to legal issues differently than administrators do; and administrators may appropriately think about and react to policy issues differently than do attorneys.
+These matters of role and expertise are central to the process of problem solving as well as the process of policy making, in particular for internal policy.
+While policy aspects of a task are more the bailiwick of the administrator and the legal aspects more the bailiwick of the lawyer, the professional expertise of each comes together in the policymaking process.
+In this sense, policy making is a joint project, a team effort.
+The policy choices suggested by the administrators may implicate legal issues, and different policy choices may implicate different legal issues; legal requirements, in turn, will affect the viability of various policy choices.10

 The administrators' and attorneys' roles in policy making can be described and differentiated in the following way.
 Administrators identify actual and potential problems that are interfering or may interfere with the furtherance of institutional goals or the accomplishment of the institutional mission, or that are creating or may create threats to the health or safety of the campus community; they identify the causes of these problems; they identify other contributing factors pertinent to understanding each problem and its scope; they assess the likelihood and gravity of the risks that these problems create for the institution; they generate options for resolving the identified problems; and they accommodate, balance, and prioritize the interests of the various constituencies that would be affected by the various options proposed.
-In addition, administrators identify opportunities and challenges that may entail new policy-making initiatives; assess compliance with current institutional policies and identify needs for change; and assess the efficacy of existing policies (How well do they work?) and of proposed policies (How well will they work?).
-Attorneys, on the other hand, identify existing problems that create, and potential problems that may create, legal risk exposure for the institution or raise legal compliance issues; they analyze the legal aspects of these problems using the applicable sources of law (Section 1.4); they generate legally sound options for resolving these problems and present them to the responsible administrators; they assess the legal risk exposure (if any) to which the institution would be subject under policy options that the policy makers have proposed either in response to the attorneys' advice or on their own initiative; they participate in-and often take the lead in-drafting new policies and revising existing policies; and they suggest legally sound procedures for implementing and enforcing the policy choices of the policy makers.
-In addition, attorneys review existing institutional policies to ascertain whether they are in compliance with applicable legal requirements and whether there are any conflicts between or among existing policies; they make suggestions for enhancing the legal soundness of existing
+In addition, administrators identify opportunities and challenges that may entail new policy-making initiatives; assess compliance with current institutional policies and identify needs for change; and assess the efficacy of existing policies (How well do

-&lt;sup>10The focus on administrators and counsel, here and elsewhere in this section, does not mean that faculties (the educators) are, or should be, excluded from the policy-making process.
-This section is based on the assumptions that administrators are sometimes faculty members or educators themselves; that administrators will regularly provide for faculty participation in policymaking committees and task forces; that administrators who oversee academic functions will regularly consult with pertinent faculties of the institution, directly and/or through their deans; and that administrators will respect whatever policy-making and decision-making roles are assigned to faculties under the institution's internal governance documents.
+10The focus on administrators and counsel, here and elsewhere in this section, does not mean that faculty (the educators) are, or should be, cut out of the policy-making process.
+This section is based on the assumptions that administrators are sometimes faculty members or educators themselves; that administrators will regularly provide for faculty participation in policy-making committees and task forces; that administrators who oversee academic functions will regularly consult with pertinent faculties of the institution, directly and/or through their deans; and that administrators will respect whatever policy-making and decision-making roles are assigned to faculty under the institution's internal governance documents.